kenany/nwitch/README.md

   to run as efficiently as possible, which means faster spam detection and quicker disciplinary actions.
   - **Modular.** Only download and execute what you need for your channel.
-This means faster startup times and no cluttered interfaces, which gives you more time for streaming.
+This results in faster startup times and no cluttered interfaces, which gives you more time for streaming.
+  - **Open-source.** Why give a closed-source bot moderation priveledges?
+You don't know when the author could go rogue! nwitch's complete source code can be viewed and audited, which makes it more trustworthy than any other bot out there (if you read the source, of course).
   - **Diabetic-friendly.** No syntax sugar from CoffeeScript or the like to get in the way of the underlying JavaScript.
 This allows nearly anyone to write plugins for nwitch. nwitch's open plugin ecosystem makes it the most